aws-samples/amazon-transcribe-live-meeting-assistant/lma-ai-stack/README_UBAC.md

 [Changing your Admin user password](#changing-your-admin-user-password)

 As an administrator, you have access to all the previous meetings.
 There is no change in functionality for this user.

+## Features
+- Fine-grained access control that restricts each user to their own meetings.
+- Starting version 0.2.5, users can share meeting with others for one or more meetings that they own.

 ## Limitations
 - This is a beta feature and may have bugs.
 Use it with caution.
 If you encounter any issues, please open a GitHub issue.